 The simple answer to how frequently construction injuries occur, is more often than anyone would like to imagine.
 According to the Occupational Safety and Health Administration, 5,147 workers died on the job in 2017 (the most recent year for which data is available).
 That includes 970 workers in construction, which is among the largest single contributors.
 This statistic doesn’t factor in the estimated 100,000+ workers who suffer non-fatal injuries ever year in America.
 Some of injury cases PA Electrocution Lawsuit lawyers have represented include:

-Is Construction Injury Avoidable?
+Is a Construction Injury Avoidable?

 As mentioned above, the dynamic nature of construction work makes it a high risk for injuries.
 But that doesn’t mean injuries should be accepted as a part of the job.
 OSHA enforces safety standards designed to minimize risk.
 Unfortunately, many construction companies try to skirt those standards.
-When companies don’t provide proper training, fail to secure machinery or violate any of several OSHA regulations, they may be liable for any resulting injuries.
+When companies don’t provide proper training, fail to secure machinery, or violate any of several OSHA regulations, they may be liable for any resulting injuries.
 With representation from Electrocution Lawsuit lawyers in Pennsylvania, we can help you seek compensation for your injuries and other damages.

-How Much Am I Owed?
+How Much Compensation Can I Expect?

 There is no one size fits all settlement amount for construction injuries.
 In fact, how much you can recover depends a lot on whether workers compensation rules apply to the situation.
 Every state has workers compensation rules that entitle injured employees to remediation.
 But there are a few caveats.
 For one, workers compensation generally doesn’t apply to indirect relationships.
 So if a worker is injured on a job, they can usually sue the subcontractor that hired them, but not the maker of any faulty equipment involved in the accident.